 Kenyon Green Scouting Report

-Green has an excellent stance.
-He lines up noticeably lower than his teammates, sinking his behind at the line of scrimmage.
-Green routinely proves the adage that the low man wins in the trenches, and it all begins with his stance.
-Additionally, he consistently plays with low pad level, allowing him to get up and under his opposition, manipulating them with handwork, leverage, and strength.
+Being naturally low is combined with a routinely excellent stance.
+Green lines up low, bending at the knees and sinking his behind in the manner you expect to see from offensive linemen.
+He consistently plays with low pad level, allowing him to get up and under his opposition, manipulating them with handwork, leverage, and strength.

 Areas for improvement

 While Green has some extremely impressive traits that will translate to the next level, he isn’t the polished NFL Draft prospect that we’d envisioned at the start of the year.
 He’ll still command first-round attention with starting NFL potential, but there are some areas for improvement and development to attain that projection.

 Sometimes the Texas A&M guard’s aggression can lead to him lunging at the opposition.
 As a result, with his weight too far forward, there are examples of him losing balance and hitting the ground.
 This is more apparent as he attempts to work vertically.